 In the early 1900s, according to coffee lore, German coffee merchant Ludwig Roselius discovered decaf coffee by accident after a shipment of coffee beans was soaked in seawater during transit, naturally extracting some of the caffeine from the coffee beans.

-However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
+However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use products to strip away caffeine.
 This is usually what you find in cheap decaf coffees.
-Meanwhile, researchers have wondered whether any of the coffee’s healthful compounds are lost along with the decaffeinated coffee process.
+Meanwhile, researchers have wondered whether any of the coffee’s flavors are lost along with the decaffeinated coffee process.

 So is decaf coffee bad for you?
-Is decaf coffee healthy?
-We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made and its health benefits.
+We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made.

 DECAF COFFEE HOW IS IT MADE?

 They take green coffee beans, soak or steam them until the caffeine is dissolved or their pores are opened, and then extract the caffeine from the green coffee beans.

-The Swiss Water Process and Mountain Water Process are used to make the best decaf coffee, which is what we use, tends to produce the most flavorful coffee, Ristenpart says, because it’s good at removing caffeine and without stripping other flavorful compounds from the green coffee beans.
-But it’s also more expensive to use the Swiss Water Process to remove caffeine from coffee beans, and the process is difficult to produce at scale.
+The Swiss Water Process and Mountain Water Process are used to make the best decaf coffee, which is what we use.
+This tends to produce the most flavorful coffee, Ristenpart says, because it’s good at removing caffeine and without stripping other flavors from the green coffee beans.
+However, it’s also more expensive to use the Swiss Water Process and Mountain Water process to remove caffeine from coffee beans, and the process is difficult to produce at scale.

 How much caffeine in decaf coffee is a question we are asked, and none of these methods scrubs the bean of caffeine completely?
-While the Food and Drug Administration requires that at least 97 percent of caffeine be removed from coffee beans, some decaffeinated coffees can still contain between 3 and 12 mg of caffeine per cup of coffee.
+Usually, 97 percent of caffeine is removed from the coffee beans, some decaffeinated coffees can still contain between 3 and 12 mg of caffeine per cup of coffee.

-Weaver's Decaf Organic Blend Coffee is Organic Coffee and Fair Trade Certified Coffee blend which is created by an all-natural water process that results in a rich, full-flavor coffee without the caffeine.
+Weaver's Decaf Original Blend Coffee is Fair Trade Certified Coffee blend which is created by an all-natural Mountain Water Process that results in a rich, full-flavor coffee without the caffeine.
 Full-bodied with hints of malt, and a warm, caramel finish.